 Surrounded by cypress trees, when we arrived in the picturesque resort, it reminded me of the Tuscan coast.
 We stayed at the Villa Milica, which is only a few minutes from the seashore and a leisurely 20 minute stroll to the village.
 A traditional farmhouse, we were warmly greeted by the owner Milica who kindly offered to give us a lift to the grocery store, for what she called our ‘big shop’!

 This spacious two-bedroomed apartment is a mixture of old and new.
 It has a country cottage feel, but with all mod cons including a large double bath, a separate shower room, and a huge balcony with sea views.

 Cavtat is situated about 45 minutes from Dubrovnik by water taxi and has everything you need for a relaxing break.
-The village is really authentic, with stone buildings housing fantastic restaurants – none of which have photographs of the food outside!
-It remains unspoilt and although there are plenty of restaurants and bars to choose from, they fit in with the landscape perfectly.
+The village is really authentic, with stone buildings housing superb restaurants.
+The town remains unspoilt and although there are plenty of restaurants and bars to choose from, they fit in with the landscape perfectly.

 Bugenvila is one of Cavtat’s best restaurants, but you will need to book it a day in advance.
 The food would rival many Michelin Star restaurant and the service was excellent.
 Unlike many restaurants there, they have a separate kids menu so the prices are very reasonable for such high quality food.

 Try the hangar steak, you wont be disappointed.
 Pizzeria Desteka was another great find.
 It has great pizza and an ideal choice for a family night out.
 In fact most restaurants were very reasonably priced and the quality was very high.